Vonage/vonage-node-sdk/README.md

 nexmo.setHost('localhost');
 ```

-Note that default port is 443 and easynexmo does https calls in such a case.
+Note that default port is 443 and nexmo does https calls in such a case.
 You can use setPort function to make it proper for your testing environment.
 When port is not 443 it will make requests via http protocol.
 Have a look at an example:

 ```js
 nexmo.setPort('8080');